Self-Refining Language Model Anonymizers via Adversarial Distillation: Introduction

-A growing body of research is addressing the limitations of traditional methods with LLM-based anonymization frameworks to protect semantic-level private information from model inference~\citep{staab2024language,yang2024robust}.
-In feedback-guided adversarial anonymization~\citep{staab2024language}, an LLM anonymizer processes an input text, while a second LLM, acting as an adversary, attempts to infer private attributes from the anonymized text.
-Based on the adversarial feedback, the anonymizer refines the text to prevent re-identification of previously inferred attributes.
-Using GPT-4 as both the anonymizer and inference model, this framework has been shown to achieve a significantly better privacy-utility trade-off compared to traditional industry-grade anonymizers.
-While this demonstrates the potential of LLM anonymizers, relying on proprietary models is costly and poses privacy risks by sharing sensitive text to potentially untrusted cloud-based models~\citep{hong2024dpopt}.
-Efforts to distill GPT-4’s anonymization capabilities into smaller models have been explored to a limited extent~\citep{yang2024robust}, but prior approaches continue to rely on GPT-4 for adversarial feedback, incurring similar costs and privacy risks.
+A growing body of research seeks to overcome the limitations of traditional methods through LLM-based anonymization frameworks that protect semantic-level private information from model inference~\citep{staab2024language,yang2024robust}.
+In feedback-guided adversarial anonymization~\citep{staab2024language}, an LLM anonymizer processes input text while a second LLM, acting as an adversary, attempts to infer private attributes from the anonymized output.
+Based on the adversarial feedback, the anonymizer iteratively refines its output to prevent re-identification of previously inferred attributes.
+Using GPT-4 as both the anonymizer and inference model, this framework achieves a substantially improved privacy-utility trade-off compared to traditional industry-grade anonymizers.
+While these results highlight the potential of LLM-based anonymization, reliance on proprietary models remains costly and risks exposing sensitive text to potentially untrusted external systems~\citep{hong2024dpopt}.
+Attempts to distill GPT-4's anonymization capabilities into smaller models have been explored only to a limited extent~\citep{yang2024robust}, and prior approaches continue to depend on GPT-4 for adversarial feedback, incurring similar costs and privacy concerns.